top of page

 Cost/Stipend: Varies.
 Some internships are unpaid or self-funded

-The Volcanic and Magmatic Studies Group (VMSG) offers high school students a chance to explore geology and volcanology through hands-on international research internships.
-You’ll gain skills in field data collection, geophysical surveying, laboratory techniques, and environmental monitoring, working on projects like active volcano monitoring and magmatic process analysis.
+The Volcanic and Magmatic Studies Group (VMSG) offers high school students a chance to explore geology and volcanology through international research internships.
+You’ll gain skills in field data collection, geophysical surveying, laboratory techniques, and environmental monitoring.
+You will work on projects like active volcano monitoring and magmatic process analysis.
+Throughout the program, you’ll develop GIS mapping skills, analyze geochemical data, interpret seismic activity, and prepare technical reports.
+You’ll also collaborate with geophysicists and petrologists, enhancing your quantitative analysis, scientific writing, and presentation abilities.

 Stephen is one of the founders of Lumiere and a Harvard College graduate.
 He founded Lumiere as a PhD student at Harvard Business School.
 Lumiere is a selective research program where students work 1-1 with a research mentor to develop an independent research paper.